 The Pros and Cons of a Serviced Office

-The COVID-19 pandemic and the resultant economic lockdown had a huge impact on virtually every type of business in the UK.
-One of the biggest changes has been the normalisation of home working which, although initially imposed by central government, has been embraced by companies of all sizes.
+The pandemic and the resultant economic lockdown had a huge impact on virtually every type of business in the UK.
+One of the biggest changes was the normalisation of home working which, although initially imposed by central government, has been embraced by companies of all sizes.
 Facebook very publicly announced plans to keep at least 50% of their workforce working from home on a permanent basis, but now appears to be backtracking on their remote working policy with new roles advertised as office based.

 The Long-Term View of Home Working

-The initial switch to home working – and the fact that it appeared to lead to an increase in productivity rather than the feared slump – was greeted in many circles as a wholly positive thing, but as the rest of our lives have returned to normality, some doubts have begun to emerge.
-According to a survey carried out in June by Nuffield Health, 80% of respondents in the UK felt that working from home had negatively impacted their mental health, with the reasons ranging from feeling isolated from colleagues (25%) to having difficulty keeping work and home life separate (30%).
 More research presented by the British Occupational Health Research Foundation stated that 64% of people working on their own at home experience psychological distress.
 However, many businesses have seen staff push back against calls to spend more time in the office, citing the cost of commuting and the lack of flexibility as the main factors keeping them at home.
 Aberdeen is no different, with many employees enjoying less time stuck at the Haudigan or queuing at the Bridge of Dee, and spending their lunch hours walking their dogs in the countryside.

 Future Working Models